ljodea/dgrtwo.github.com/_posts/2017-4-26-exploratory_data_analysis_of_board_documents_at_the_green_climate_fund.md

 * At B.16, the top term is "geeref", which is the ["Global Energy Efficiency and Renewable Energy Fund"](http://geeref.com/), a Public-Private Partnership which makes equity investments in clean energy in developing countries.
 * At B.06, where the top term is "iiu", this refers to the ["Independent Integrity Unit" (IIU)](http://www.greenclimate.fund/independent-integrity-unit), which is one of three accountability units at the fund.

-This means that relative to other board meetings, the IIU and GEEREF were a particularly important topics at the sixth and sixteenth meetings of the board respectively.
+This means that relative to other board meetings, the IIU and GEEREF were particularly important topics at the sixth and sixteenth meetings of the board respectively.

 ***